Livvytish/algorithms-and-analysis/1-algorithms-analysis-and-fundemental-data-structures.md

-**1. What is an algorithm and what are its characteristics?
+## 1. What is an algorithm and what are its characteristics?
 Are algorithms language-specific?
-Explain the derivation of the term “algorithm.”**
+Explain the derivation of the term “algorithm.”

-- An algorithm is a sequence of unambiguous instructions for solving a problem, i.e., for obtaining a required output for any legitimate input in a finite amount of time
-  - **Important takeaways**
+- **What is an algorithm**
  - Sequence of unambiguous instructions
  - Solves a problem
  - Obtains required output
  - Based on any legitimate input in a finite amount of time

-- Algorithms are not language specific
+- Algorithms are **not** language specific

--
+- Comes from the latinisation of the name of some Arabic man :smile:

 **2. Given that the official purpose of the U.S. patent system is the promotion of the “useful arts,” do you think algorithms are patentable in this country?
 Should they be?**

 **3. a.
 Write down the steps for installing a television set in your home with the precision required from an algorithm’s description.**